-Due to the banding of the UK Feed-in Tariff, and the G83 connection limit of 3.68kWp per phase, most residential PV systems are limited in size to 4kWp.
+Due to the G83 connection limit of 3.68kWp per phase, most residential PV systems are limited in size to 4kWp.

-Whilst a 4kWp system is appropriate for the “average” UK property with an electricity load of 3800kWh per annum, there are many properties with a load exceeding 3800kWh per annum.
+While a 4kWp system is appropriate for the average UK property with an electricity load of 3,800kWh per annum, there are many properties with a load exceeding 3,800kWh per annum.

 In an ideal world, the solar PV system should be sized with a similar level of output to the household consumption.
 Storage should then be installed with a usable capacity of 1 to 1.5 times the PV output.